journalist and author

 these books convinced me that you have to know about the past to understand the present.

-I am often asked to write or contribute to a book and I have a couple of ideas in the back of my mind that I
+I am often asked to write or contribute to a book – such as Deepest Dorset – and I have several ideas of books

-As a journalist I know how to research and I can probably write on most subjects if they interest me.
-I was offered other work and began to write about countryside matters, pensions, travel and people.
+As a journalist I learnt how to research and I can probably write on most subjects if they interest me.
 People – what they do and why they do it – fascinate me and over the years I have had the opportunity to interview a wide cross-section.
 This ranges from the many leading authors I have met to chief executives, Members of Parliament, opera singers, explorers, artists, shop keepers, restaurant owners and local entrepreneurs.

 Website design by